My Paranormal Journey

 The Hatman and the Little Girl

-This small house was also home to my three siblings, my parents and the occasional individual escaping some kind negative circumstance.
-I don’t know if my brothers and sister experienced anything but I do know my mother did in this house.
-She experienced small things like objects moving on their own, items lost then showing up in strange places.
-She also had trouble sleeping and was quite often in a state of depression.
-It was a hard placed to live and raise a family.
+This tiny house had been home to my three siblings, my parents, and the occasional visitor escaping their own circumstances.
+While I don’t know if my brothers and sister experienced anything unusual, I do know my mother did.
+Objects would move on their own, disappearing and reappearing in odd places.
+She struggled to sleep, her mood often weighed down by a deep, pervasive sadness.
+It was a hard place to live.

-I moved away from the house shortly after and have had many experiences since but nothing like the ones I had in that tiny old house in the rough side of town.
+I moved away from that house shortly after, and though I’ve had many strange experiences since, nothing has ever compared to what I witnessed in that small, old house on the rough side of town.

 Thanks guys!